The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

-Prior to reading the instructions on the income statement, it is beneficial to review the below sections to gain foundational information:
+Prior to reading the standard Financial Statements - Income Statement, it is beneficial to review the below sections to gain foundational information:

 - Accounting Fundamentals Section